Robert Schuller

 Robert Harold Schuller (September 16, 1926 – April 2, 2015) was an American Christian televangelist, pastor, motivational speaker, and author.
-In his five decades of television, Schuller was principally known for the weekly Hour of Power television program, which he began hosting in 1970 until his retirement in 2010.
-His grandson, Bobby Schuller, carries on the Hour of Power now airing for over fifty years.
-Schuller began broadcasting the program from the Neutra Sanctuary, with the encouragement of longtime friend Billy Graham after Schuller visited him in 1969.
-He was also the founder of the Crystal Cathedral in Garden Grove, California, where the Hour of Power program was later broadcast.
+Over five decades, Schuller pastored his church in Garden Grove, California starting in 1955.
+The weekly broadcast of Hour of Power television program followed, which he hosted as a taped version of his weekly Sunday service, began in 1970, and he led until his retirement in 2006.
+His grandson, Bobby Schuller, carries on the Hour of Power, which has aired for over fifty years.
+During his time as a minister, Schuller oversaw the construction of two churches in Garden Grove, California.
+The first church built under his tenure was the Garden Grove Community Church chapel which seated 500, and the second was the much larger Crystal Cathedral, which has a capacity of 2,200.